soalaksks/moe-canberrasec/_ccas/Visual and Performing Arts/Concert Band.md

 <p>We also offer Junior Band Training Programme for all new Secondary 1 recruits.
 Our Junior Band conductor, Mr. Bernard Ong, trains all new members, even if they do not have any musical background.
-Additionally, the band seniors also take on the responsibility of training the Secondary Ones.
-Such experiences allows our senior members to build up their level of confidence and proficiency, while providing guidance to the new members.</p>
+Additionally, the band seniors take on the responsibility of training the Secondary Ones.
+Such experiences allow our senior members to build up their level of confidence and proficiency, while providing leadership and guidance to the new members.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>